neuroinformatics-unit/movement/docs/source/getting_started/movement_dataset.md

 with pandas-style indexing and labelling.

-So a `movement` dataset is simply an {class}`xarray.Dataset` with a specific structure to represent pose tracks or bounding boxes tracks.
+So a `movement` dataset is simply an {class}`xarray.Dataset` with a specific structure to represent pose tracks or bounding boxes' tracks.
 Because pose data and bounding boxes data are somewhat different, `movement` provides two types of datasets: `poses` datasets and `bboxes` datasets.

 To discuss the specifics of both types of `movement` datasets, it is useful to clarify some concepts such as **data variables**, **dimensions**, **coordinates** and **attributes**.
 In the next section, we will describe these concepts and the `movement` datasets' structure in some detail.